McLean Hospital Title:

 - Assistant Professor of Psychology, Department of Psychiatry

-Dawn E. Sugarman, PhD, is a clinical psychologist in the Center of Excellence in Alcohol, Drugs, and Addiction at McLean Hospital.
+Dawn E. Sugarman, PhD, is a research psychologist in the Center of Excellence in Alcohol, Drugs, and Addiction at McLean Hospital.
 Dr. Sugarman focuses her research and clinical work on the treatment of addictive behaviors.
 She is particularly interested in gender-specific treatment for substance use disorders and the use of technology in effective treatment dissemination.

 Education & Training: